 New practice riders must receive permission to ride off the ranch property for the first time.

-Have a group leader.
+If riding in a group or with someone else, designate a leader.
 The leader sets the speed.
 No one should pass the leader.

 Stay strictly single file when traveling faster than a walk or jog.
 This helps the horses stay calm.